-Our company, ATV & Jeep Adventure Tours, was started by Jim and Laurie Clay over 22 years ago, we were the first adventure tour company of this kind to operate in Southern Utah and still the #1 ATV tour company in Southern Utah.
-After Jim’s passing, the company was sold to our current owners, who are from northern Utah, and they are very familiar with the rental and tour business.
+Our company, ATV & Jeep Adventure Tours, was started by Jim and Laurie Clay over 23 years ago, and we were the first adventure tour company of this kind to operate in Southern Utah and still the #1 ATV tour company in Southern Utah.
+After Jim’s passing, the company was sold to our current owners, who are from Northern Utah, and they are very familiar with the rental and tour business.

-How long are your Tours
+- How long are your tours?

 We have several different options for tour length.
-First, is our short teaser tour that is 3 hours long, this is ideal for people short on time.
-Next, we have our well rounded and very popular half day adventure that is 4 hours in length.
+First, is our short teaser tour that is three hours long, this is ideal for people short on time.
+Next, we have our well rounded and very popular half day adventure that is four hours in length.

-What type of Adventures do you do?
+- What type of adventures do you do?

-We offer ATV, JEEP-UTV and Off-Road Van tours.
+We offer ATV, JEEP-UTV, and off-road van tours.

 See our machines here.